dw-bws/handbook-citizen-science/pages/in-situ_forest.md

 ###### Fig. 4: 	Different	tree	height	variables	(Source:	https://openclipart.org/	images	released	into	Public	Domain; own editing)

 <p alighn="justify">Depending	on	the	tree	height,	different	instruments	can	be	used	to	these	this	variables.
 Short	trees	can	be	measured	using	a	simple	levelling	rod.
 For	taller	trees,a	hypsometer	can	be	used.
-This	instrument	is	using	either	using	geometric	functions	(hypsometer	based	 on	 similar	 triangles)	 or	 trigonometric	 (hypsometers	 based	 on	 tangents	 and	angles)	functions	to	determine	the	height	of	a	tree.	</p>
+This	instrument	is	using	either	using	geometric	functions	(hypsometer	based	 on	 similar	 triangles)	 or	 trigonometric	 (hypsometers	 based	 on	 tangents	 and	angles)	functions	to	determine	the	height	of	a	tree  (Husch et al. 2002).</p>